student-Abhinandan/SQL-QUESTIONS-1/README.md

 # SQL-QUESTIONS-1
-This repository contains a collection of SQL queries designed to practice and demonstrate fundamental database operations using a Bookstore Management System dataset.
+This repository contains a collection of SQL queries designed to practice and demonstrate fundamental database operations using a "Bookstore Management  dataset. which contain the (books,orders,customers).
 The exercises cover a wide range of SQL concepts including filtering, aggregation, sorting, grouping, and joins.